Palatinate (region): Geography

 Palatinate wine region.
-It is one of the greatest wine-producing regions in Germany, and in the last two decades has become well known for its numerous prizewinning white and reds of highest quality produced by a number of talented young winemakers.
+It is one of the greatest wine-producing regions in Germany, and in the last two decades has become well known for its prize-winning white and reds of highest quality produced by a number of talented young winemakers.

 Major rivers include the Upper Rhine tributaries Lauter, Queich and Speyerbach, as well as Schwarzbach and Glan in the west.

 Historically the Electoral Palatinate and several other territories were part of the Palatinate, but today belong to other German territories.

 Subdivision

 The Palatinate is divided into four non-administrative sub-regions, comprising the following rural districts and independent towns and cities: